hallcristobal/tpgz/README.md

 - invincible enemies cheat can't be turned off once turned on
 - disabled bg music tool may not always disable bg music
 - loading practice files can crash in certain situations
+- clear dungeon flags only works when not in the selected dungeon
 ```

 ### Planned Features